Healthy Science/ Is it Better to Eat Probiotic Foods or Take a Probiotic Supplement?

 Probiotic-rich foods deliver micronutrients

 An important advantage of consuming probiotics through whole foods is that they can provide a greater source of overall nutrition than supplements.
-In a recent study evaluating the levels of nutrient intake from foods versus supplements, researchers found that while supplements increase levels of total nutrient intake, there are distinct benefits associated with nutrients from foods not found in supplements.11 For example, probiotic-rich foods deliver micronutrients essential for your body’s daily functions, plant compounds that can help protect your body from oxidative damage and stress, and perhaps the most crucial element for gut health, fiber.
+In a recent study evaluating the levels of nutrient intake from foods versus supplements, researchers found that while supplements increase levels of total nutrient intake, there are distinct benefits associated with nutrients from foods not found in supplements.13 For example, probiotic-rich foods deliver micronutrients essential for your body’s daily functions, plant compounds that can help reduce oxidative stress, and perhaps the most crucial element for gut health, fiber.
 Many sources of fiber act as prebiotics (aka “food” to feed the probiotics in your gut.)
 After all, probiotics need food to function, just like we do.

 But not all fermented foods contain live probiotics